AdaCore/gnatstudio/docs/users_guide/remote.rst

 .. index:: screen shot
 .. image:: remote-view.jpg

-Once you've opened the Remote View, click on :guilabel:`Settings` to open the servers configuration dialog.
+Once you have opened the :guilabel:`Remote` view, click on :guilabel:`Settings` to open the servers configuration dialog.

 .. index:: screen shot
 .. image:: servers-configuration.jpg